Manikarnika-yadav/Dictionary_Project_Using_API/README.md

 Clearing the Search Bar

 To delete the search bar, just click the clear icon to the right of the search bar, and the password will be automatically deleted.
-Errors and how to deal with them

-If the password entered is not found in the dictionary, you will see the message "Error fetching data".
 Special Features
+If the word entered is not found in the dictionary, you will see the message "Word not found.".

 Highlighted search: The site automatically highlights the search term in definitions and examples, making it easy to see how the term is used. that'